jpn--/larch/doc/model.rst

 Logit Models
 =======================

 The basic tool for analysis in Larch is a discrete choice model.
+A model is a structure that interacts data with a set of :class:`Parameter`\ s.

 Creating :class:`Model` Objects
 -------------------------------